 On the amount of Net Revenue in any calendar year in excess of Forty Million ($40,000,000), an amount equal to Ten (10%) of such amount.

-(iii) No amount of incentive fee shall be paid to EPMI in any calendar year unless and until such time as the total amount of Net Revenue received by FRONTERA exceeds Thirty Million ($30,000,000) Dollars.
-[Once that amount has been received, FRONTERA shall remit to EPMI the amount of the incentive fee earned under this Agreement.
-The amount earned shall be deducted by EPMI from the proceeds of all Transactions, after the determination of Net Revenue, in accordance with Section 16.]
+(iii) No amount of incentive fee shall be paid to EPMI in any calendar year unless and until such time as the total amount of Net Revenue [FRONTERA has counterparty credit risk for its Transactions] exceeds Thirty Million ($30,000,000) Dollars.
+Once Net Revenue exceeds Thirty Million ($30,000,000) Dollars, FRONTERA shall remit to EPMI the amount of the incentive fee earned under this Agreement.
+The amount of incentive fee earned shall be deducted by EPMI in accordance with Section 16(a) above, after the determination of Net Revenue.

 (iv) For the calendar year 2001, the amounts set forth above shall be prorated to reflect the fact that this Agreement was in effect for only a portion of such year.
 The Net Revenue amount of Thirty Million ($30,000,000) shall be reduced to the amount of Eighteen Million Three Hundred Thousand ($18,300,000).
 The incentive fee amounts set forth in Sections 16(b)(2) (b) and (c) shall be reduced and applied as follows: